 - San Diego Museum Month: when admission to more than 40 museums is half off.

 - Gaslamp Quarter Mardi Gras: The date for Mardi Gras changes every year.
-More than eight times out of ten, it happens sometime during February and the Gaslamp's celebration is one of California's best Mardi Gras events, with two parades and a masked ball.
+More than eight times out of ten, it happens sometime during February, and the Gaslamp's celebration is one of the best in California, with two parades and a masked ball.

 February Travel Tips

-With winter rains lingering through the month, it's an excellent time to enjoy some of the city's indoor attractions.
+With winter rains lingering through the month, February can be an excellent time to enjoy some of the city's indoor attractions.
 See the leafy sea dragons at the Birch Aquarium in La Jolla.
-Head for the waterfront to tour the USS Midway Aircraft Carrier and get a taste if life is like on the flight deck — or go to Balboa Park and browse one of its excellent museums.
+Head for the waterfront to tour the USS Midway Aircraft Carrier and get a taste of life on the flight deck — or go to Balboa Park and browse one of its excellent museums.